 Almost on cue, a flying tech machine that looked like a bulky bird, consisting of an oval black body and two tanks, floated down to the temple and began to spray the area with the astringent-smelling chemical.
 A pile of black flesh moved and one of the lizards rose from it, bits of sharp red flashing among the muddy brown of its scales.
-It wagged its head back and forth and moved towards the gaping hole that once held pristine stone doors.
-More piles dislodged as, one by one, the lizards sought shelter from the spray.
+It wagged its head back and forth and waddled towards the gaping hole that once held pristine stone doors.
+More piles dislodged as, one by one, the animals sought shelter from the droplets.

 “I need a bath,” Lapis said abruptly, turning on her heel and hastening away.

 Caitria and Mairin sat in the pool, staring at nothing.
-Lapis would have worried, if they had somehow managed cheerful, or even neutral, after visiting the Pit.
-She leaned against the far wall of the bath and attempted to think of nothing.
+Lapis would have worried, if they managed neutral, let alone cheerful, after visiting the Pit.
+She leaned against the far wall and attempted to think of nothing.
 She hated the Pit, hated the gut-sick depths of worry that one of the street rats would end up there after pissing off a guttershank, hated the families that left their vulnerable members for monsters because they did not want to be held responsible for abandoning them.
 Not that many in the Grey or Stone Streets cared—they had their own problems—but she did.
-And she could do nothing about it, as a singular voice rising against the callous indifference, no matter how loud she screamed.
+And she could do nothing about it, as a singular voice rising against the callous indifference, no matter how forcefully she screamed.

 “You said you know someone who survived the Pit,” Caitria said, her voice soft, desperate.

 “Yeah.
 I do.
-He was four, when he was dumped there.
+Someone dumped him there when he was four.
 He wailed loud enough a Stone Streets thief took pity on him and rescued him.”